 You have a bothersome tickle in the back of your throat, which grows worse at night when you lie down to go to sleep.
 Or, perhaps your throat is getting more sore by the day as a result of constantly clearing your throat.
 These are a few of the more annoying symptoms of post-nasal drip.

 There is, however, good news, and it’s this: There are treatment options that can bring you relief.

-For more than two decades, ear, nose, and throat specialist Dr. Cecil Yeung of Houston Sinus Surgery has helped a large number of patients get relief from post-nasal drip, and he can do the same for you.
+For more than two decades, ear, nose, and throat specialists Dr. Cecil Yeung and Dr. Marcus Hershey of Houston Sinus Surgery has helped a large number of patients get relief from post-nasal drip, and he can do the same for you.
 In this blog, he explains what can cause post-nasal drip and how you can get relief.